JackDerksen/minui/README.md

 # MinUI 🌒

-A minimalist Rust-based terminal game and UI engine.
+A minimalist terminal-based game and UI engine written in Rust.
 This project is a work in progress, currently in its very early stages!

 ## Motivation